-After extracting the files from the zip file, you can go ahead and start the ipxconfig.exe.
-If will look a bit different to the GOG stock files.
-Just as well you can use the before mentioned IPX Peer to Peer approach.
+It will look a bit different to the GOG stock files.
+You can just as well use the before mentioned IPX Peer to Peer approach (selecting IPXWrapper UDP encapsulation).
 But you can now also select the DOSBox UDP encapsulation option.
 If you do, you need to provide the hostname or IP of the IPX server, as well as the UDP port it listens on.
 As mentioned above, for testing host name www.mobile-infanterie.de and port 213 should work.

-As long as you keep that window open, you can play via IPX just as if everyone were on the same network, as all IPX traffic is routed via the given IPX server.
+You will not have to keep that window open, to play via IPX.
+Due to the registration above, all IPX traffic is routed via the given IPX server.

-If you want to make things easier for you in the future, you may as well create a file named armada\with\ipx.bat with the following content:
+If you use varying settings for the IPX Wrapper, you may want to make things easier for you in the future: You can create a file named armada\with\ipx.bat with the following content: